HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/usage.md

 This section provides a comprehensive guide on how to interact with IQ, manage active conversation sessions, and handle system alerts within HCL Digital Experience (DX).

-For MCP backend endpoint behavior, security guidance, and diagnostics, refer to [MCP Server for IQ](./mcp/index.md).

 ## Features

 IQ is an assistant purpose-built for HCL DX that understands DX-specific concepts, APIs, and workflows, and can both answer questions and perform actions directly on your DX system.

 !!! note
     The available actions depend on the MCP tools deployed in your environment.
 The standard IQ deployment includes a default set of tools, which are described in the [Performing actions](#performing-actions) section.
-For more information, refer to [AI model limitations](../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_dx_iq.md#ai-model-limitations). <!--Update in MCP doc-->
+For more information, refer to [AI model limitations](limitations.md#ai-model).

 ### Asking questions